Hardarmyyy/Nginx_Service-Web_Application/README.md

 ###  Introduction

-- This application is a simple web spplication that allows user to add profiles, update profiles and view all profiles that have been added to the system.
+- This application is a simple web application that allows user to add profiles, update profiles and view all profiles that have been added to the system.
 The entire application is packaged in docker containers and deployed using docker compose.

 - <img src="./CLIENT//public//Landing Page screenshot.png">